This post contains affiliate links. Read the full disclosure here.

 Good Neighbor Hotels

-Good Neighbor Hotels are hotels near Disney World that are not operated by Disney but often offer some of the same benefits such as early park entry and earlier access to advanced reservations like FastPass+.
+Good Neighbor Hotels are hotels near Disney World that are not operated by Disney but often offer some of the same benefits.
+Some of them even include Early Entry.
 They are also located nearby and often have their own shuttles to take you to and from the parks.

 You can find a list of Good Neighbor hotels here, and they include Hilton, Marriott, and other popular hotel brands.
 This also means that if you are part of a points rewards program, you can use your points at these hotels!